Anthem (NYSE:ANTM) Releases FY 2022 Earnings Guidance

 Anthem (NYSE:ANTM) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $28.250-$ for the period, compared to the Thomson Reuters consensus estimate of $28.660.
 The company issued revenue guidance of -.

-Several brokerages have issued reports on ANTM.
-SVB Leerink lifted their target price on shares of Anthem from $430.00 to $465.00 and gave the company a market perform rating in a research report on Thursday, January 27th.
-Argus lifted their price target on shares of Anthem from $475.00 to $500.00 and gave the stock a buy rating in a research note on Monday.
-Citigroup lifted their price target on shares of Anthem from $445.00 to $497.00 and gave the stock a buy rating in a research note on Thursday, October 21st.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of Anthem from $408.00 to $460.00 and gave the stock a buy rating in a research note on Friday, October 22nd.
-Finally, Barclays lifted their target price on shares of Anthem from $450.00 to $485.00 and gave the stock an overweight rating in a research note on Thursday, October 21st.
-Two analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of $483.40.
+A number of research analysts have recently issued reports on the stock.
+Sanford C. Bernstein lifted their price objective on shares of Anthem from $559.00 to $574.00 in a report on Tuesday, January 11th.
+Morgan Stanley cut their price target on shares of Anthem from $561.00 to $518.00 and set an overweight rating on the stock in a report on Friday, January 28th.
+Royal Bank of Canada boosted their price target on shares of Anthem from $408.00 to $452.00 and gave the stock a sector perform rating in a report on Thursday, October 21st.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of Anthem from $408.00 to $460.00 and gave the stock a buy rating in a report on Friday, October 22nd.
+Finally, Stephens boosted their price target on shares of Anthem from $440.00 to $475.00 and gave the stock an overweight rating in a report on Thursday, October 21st.
+Two research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, Anthem presently has an average rating of Buy and an average target price of $483.40.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, March 25th.
-Shareholders of record on Thursday, March 10th will be paid a $1.13 dividend.
-The ex-dividend date is Wednesday, March 9th.
-This represents a $4.52 annualized dividend and a yield of 0.97%.
-Anthem’s payout ratio is 18.28%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Thursday, March 10th will be issued a dividend of $1.13 per share.
+This represents a $4.52 dividend on an annualized basis and a yield of 0.99%.
+The ex-dividend date of this dividend is Wednesday, March 9th.
+Anthem’s dividend payout ratio (DPR) is presently 18.28%.

-In other Anthem news, CAO Ronald W. Penczek sold 2,763 shares of the company’s stock in a transaction that occurred on Monday, February 7th.
-The stock was sold at an average price of $453.48, for a total value of $1,252,965.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, CAO Ronald W. Penczek sold 2,763 shares of the company’s stock in a transaction that occurred on Monday, February 7th.
+The shares were sold at an average price of $453.48, for a total transaction of $1,252,965.24.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Corporate insiders own 0.28% of the company’s stock.

-A hedge fund recently raised its stake in Anthem stock.
-Morgan Stanley increased its stake in Anthem, Inc. (NYSE:ANTM) by 7.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 1,568,625 shares of the company’s stock after buying an additional 113,659 shares during the quarter.
-Morgan Stanley owned about 0.64% of Anthem worth $598,899,000 as of its most recent SEC filing.
+Large investors have recently modified their holdings of the company.
+Toroso Investments LLC boosted its stake in shares of Anthem by 191.6% in the 4th quarter.
+Toroso Investments LLC now owns 11,061 shares of the company’s stock valued at $5,127,000 after purchasing an additional 7,268 shares in the last quarter.
+Autumn Glory Partners LLC purchased a new stake in shares of Anthem in the 4th quarter valued at $268,000.
+Integrated Wealth Concepts LLC boosted its stake in shares of Anthem by 55.7% in the 4th quarter.
+Integrated Wealth Concepts LLC now owns 1,510 shares of the company’s stock valued at $700,000 after purchasing an additional 540 shares in the last quarter.
+NEXT Financial Group Inc boosted its stake in shares of Anthem by 17.1% in the 4th quarter.
+NEXT Financial Group Inc now owns 554 shares of the company’s stock valued at $257,000 after purchasing an additional 81 shares in the last quarter.
+Finally, Penserra Capital Management LLC boosted its stake in shares of Anthem by 20.4% in the 4th quarter.
+Penserra Capital Management LLC now owns 1,159 shares of the company’s stock valued at $536,000 after purchasing an additional 196 shares in the last quarter.
 87.91% of the stock is currently owned by hedge funds and other institutional investors.

 About Anthem